AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 - Inline markup (e.g., `<strong>`, `<em>`, `<mark>`).
 - Images (`<img>`), figures (`<figure>`), tables (`<table>`), audio (`<audio>`), video (`<video>`).

 ... and much more.
-I won't delve into everything here.
-In a nutshell, any element that can be described as more than just a generic "container" is considered to be semantic HTML.
+In short, any element that can be described as more than just a generic "container" is considered to be semantic HTML.

 ## Creating an Accessible User Experience with Semantic HTML

-Now that we've done a quick review of what semantic HTML is, we're ready to look at examples of what you should and should not do in order to create an accessible user experience.
-For a list of browsers that support HTML accessibility, check out [html5accessibility.com](https://www.html5accessibility.com/).
+Now that we've reviewed what semantic HTML is, we're ready to look at examples of what you should and shouldn't do.

 ### Don't Use Divs for Interactive Elements

-Using divs for user interactions is a terrible practice for web accessibility.
-In other words, don't do this:
+Using divs for user interactions terrible for accessibility.

+For example, don't do this:

 ```html
 <div tabindex="0" role="button" id="toggle"></div>